treydedman/rc1224-code-solutions/sql-select/sql-select-quiz-notes.md

 use the select statement with the columns in quotes then use the from statement with the table in quotes

+select "column(s)"
+from "table"

 - How do you filter rows based on some specific criteria?

+to filter rows, you would use the where clause after the from clause

+where "row" = 'value'

 - What are the benefits of formatting your SQL?

+readability/clarity, consistency, easier to debug and or maintain

 - What are four comparison operators that can be used in a `where` clause?

+=, !=, <, >

 - How do you limit the number of rows returned in a result set?

+use the limit clause

 - How do you retrieve all columns from a database table?

+use the \*

 - How do you control the sort order of a result set?

+the order by clause

 ## Notes